All Episodes

 Isn't conservatism pretty much with capitalism?

-Aren't they inexorably timed?
+Aren't they inexorably tied?

-No, I don't mind giving my money away.
+I don't like giving my money away.

-I don't want so much.
+I don't want somebody.

-Capitalism crony, socialism cronyism has corrupted it.
+Capitalism, crony socialism, cronyism has corrupted it.

 See, the left thinks that capitalism is by itself corrupt.